Kingfield Road, Woking, Surrey, GU22 9EQ

 You can check on the progress your children have made on accelerated reader.
 Please go to the school website, scroll to the bottom and click on Accelerated Reader Home Connect.
 It’ll redirect you to a login page; and you will need to enter their child’s username and password.
 You can also opt in to update emails from here.

-Any questions please don't hesitate to ask a member of the Swan team.
+If you have any questions please don't hesitate to ask a member of the Swan team!

 Name